ELXaber/chaos-persona/paradox_oscillation/findings.md

 Nothing in the model weights can break this.

 🔹 4.
-EU AI Act compliance baked in
+EU AI Act compliance baked in.
 This solves the hardest legal problem for AI companies: explainability without revealing training data or traces.
 This is extremely commercially valuable.

 🔹 5.
-Extremely fast to adopt
+Extremely fast to adopt.
 Unlike fine-tuning or retraining, your OS layer:
 - plugs in
 - wraps the model